The Most (and Least) Secure Payment Methods in B2B

 Fraud should not prevent you from accepting digital payment methods.
 Instead, you should embrace digital payment methods as a means of distancing yourself from the potentially devastating impact of falling victim to fraud from traditional payment methods—namely paper checks, wire transfers, and phone-initiated payments.

 The most secure payment methods are digital.
-Download our ebook—Payment Fraud Explained: How B2B Merchants Can Fight Fraud and Maximize Customer Experience—to learn how you can accept and process digital payments using Versapay and significantly minimize your risk of fraud at the same time.
+Download our ebook—Payment Fraud Explained: How B2B Merchants Can Fight Fraud and Maximize Customer Experience—to learn how you can accept and process secured payments digitally using Versapay and significantly minimize your risk of fraud at the same time.

 About the author